 The ultra-competitive Albert Bartlett Novices’ Hurdle was another good Cheltenham result for the bookmakers as the Henry De Bromhead-trained Minella Indo (50/1) was a big-priced winner of the race to deny the hot favourite Commander Of Fleet.

 It was the ‘big one’ next as all eyes turned to the Cheltenham Gold Cup.
 A renewal with many chances and the race was looking like being a repeat of last years battle as Might Bite and the 2018 hero Native River began to slog things out at the head of affairs.

-Anibale Fly, who had a Grand National result of fourth last year, filled second in the Gold Cup, while the popular grey Bristol De Mai manged to run on well to take third.
-We could see some of these Gold Cup horses in action at the 2019 Aintree Grand National meeting, most notably the 2019 Gold Cup runner-up, Anibale Fly, who is currently the second favourite in the 2019 Grand National betting market, while the Gold Cup fifth – Clan Des Obeaux – has an entry in the Betway Bowl.
+Anibale Fly, who was fourth in the 2018 Grand National, filled second in the 2019 Gold Cup, while the popular grey Bristol De Mai manged to run on well to take third.
+We could see some of these Gold Cup horses in action at the 2020 Aintree Grand National meeting, most notably the 2019 Gold Cup runner-up, Anibale Fly, who is currently around 33/1 in the betting for the 2020 Grand National betting market.

 Cheltenham Favourites – Where did they place?

 From the 2019 Cheltenham Festival results we saw nine winning favourites from the 28 races across the four days.
 We saw six unplaced favourites on the first day, with A Plus Tard (1st 5/1) being the only market leader to win at the 2019 Cheltenham Festival on the opening day.
 However, the manner of this 5 year-olds victory (16 length winner) suggests he’s certainly a horse to note going forward and looks to have a big future.